Beijing Special Weapons and Tactics Unit

+The Beijing Municipal Public Security Bureau Counter-Terrorism and Special Police Unit (北京市公安局反恐怖和特警总队), sometimes referred to as Beijing SWAT (北京特警), is a police tactical unit within the Beijing Municipal Public Security Bureau that deals with incidents beyond the capabilities of normal patrol officers such as hostage situations, high risk warrants and riot control.

 History

-The Beijing SWAT unit and Snow Leopard Commando Unit (SLCU) were unveiled in a demonstration at the Beijing Police Academy on April 27, 2006, as part of a public relations effort to illustrate the capabilities of the People's Armed Police (PAP) to deal with terrorism issues, protection of delegates, and to enforce law and order in the 2008 Beijing Olympics.
+The Beijing SWAT and Snow Leopard Commando Unit (SLCU) were unveiled in a demonstration at the Beijing People's Police College on April 27, 2006, as part of a public relations effort to illustrate the capabilities of the Beijing Police to deal with terrorism issues, protection of delegates, and to enforce law and order in the 2008 Beijing Olympics.

 The unit has in recent years received training and advice from Western counter-terrorism units.